cyber-prags/Chronic-Kidney-Disease-Prediction/README.md

 # Chronic-Kidney-Disease-Prediction
-Deployed various models to predict whether a person has Chronic Kidney Disease or not
+In this project I deployed various models to predict whether a person has Chronic Kidney Disease or not based on a certain set of parameters.
+Since it is a classification problem, we have used a **RandomForest Classifier** for making classifications and hypertuned it to attain the best possible accuracy on our test data.